KlausAlberts/github-final-project/README.md

 ## Installation

-Under Linux, first create a new folder named /home/<your_username>/git_repos, if not exists.
+On Linux, logon with your user account and open a terminal with <CTRL> + <ALT> + <T>.
+In this terminal, create a new directory /home/<your_username>/git_repos, if not exists.
-After finished, clone the Repository to /home/<your_username>/git_repos.
+Then change the directory in the terminal to /home/<your_username>/git_repos and clone When finished, clone the Repository to. sudo chmod +x simple-interest.sh
 ## Usage

 Input: